 [Regulation 13G inserted in Gazette 7 Jun 2011 p.
 2060-1.]

 13H.
-Transitional
+Camera surveillance units, transitional provisions for

 (1) In this regulation —

 commencement day means the day on which the Taxi Amendment Regulations 2011 regulation 5 comes into operation.

 (2) A vehicle operated as a taxi that, immediately before the commencement day, is required to comply with conditions imposed by the Director General under section 20 in relation to a camera surveillance unit installed in the vehicle is taken to be operated in compliance with the requirements of regulation 13B(1)(a), (b) and (c)(ii) if the vehicle complies with those conditions.